cky332/19/test/README.md

 Note:
 - The testing process may require downloading models from Hugging Face.
 If access is restricted, please set up a proper mirror, such as `export HF_ENDPOINT=https://hf-mirror.com`.
-- This test includes **454 test cases, with approximately 90% code coverage**.
+- This test includes **658 test cases, with 95% code coverage**.
 The entire testing process is relatively time-consuming and is expected to take around 40 minutes.

 ### 2. Run Tests